nflike/nflike.eu/README.md

 2. Profile pictures.
 3. Find a better way to display custom texts.
 4. HTTPS certificate, HSTS and secure cookie.
-5. Last online tracking.
-6. Other gender field.
+5. Other gender field.
-7. Better sign-up process.
+6. Better sign-up process.
-8. Perhaps a messaging option?
+7. Perhaps a messaging option?
 Should we require e-mail addresses for notifs?